bolek42/bolek42.github.io/sca/capture.md

 ## Abstract

 A SDR digitizes a small part of the RF spectrum and sends the data as a stream of complex samples to the computer.
-To perform sidechannel analysis using these signals, the samples (time span) corresponding to the execution of the test program has to extracted from the raw stream.
+To perform side-channel analysis using these signals, the samples (time span) corresponding to the execution of the test program has to extracted from the raw stream.
 So an algorithm is needed to detect the execution of a test program.
 For simplicity it is assumed, that there are no other programs with a noticable CPU load running.